HORIZON (瞻遠學者)

 Thinking about your next step: Putting EA into Practice

-In addition to Horizon Programme, EAHK organises a standalone 1.5hr introductory session to support individuals in discovering ways to make real-world impact.
+In addition to Horizon Programme, EAHK periodically organises a standalone 1.5hr introductory session to support individuals in discovering ways to make real-world impact.
 The topics covered include:

 f